vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 documentation from the struct.
 To do this, doc comments must be included above the struct - Vector won't compile if they aren't.

-We also include a single member in our struct - `acknowledgemets`.
-Every sink needs to be able to control how it handles acknowledgements - do connected sources need to wait for this sink to send the message before acknowledging that they have received the events.
+We also include a single member in our struct - `acknowledgements`.
+This struct configures end-to-end acknowledments for the sink, which is the ability for the sink to inform the upstream sources if the event has been successfully delivered.
+See Vector's [documentation][acknowledgements] for more details.
 We will make this a configurable option.

 Next we want to implement the `GenerateConfig` trait for our struct: